IAmFrench/ST2ISG-project/README.md

 ### Handling incoming request (GET/POST) from the REST Client
 The REST server must be able to answer to the REST Client.
 The REST client is making request using GET and POST method on 2 differents endpoints.
 This is the code responsible for the handling of the routes.

 ![REST Server, GET and POST routes](./assets/restserver-routes.png)

 ### Translating request and making SOAP request to the SOAP Server
 Now that the REST Server has catch the REST Client request, it must translate it to a SOAP request.
 To do so, we will create a SOAP Client and make the request, Here is a screeshot showing how we handle the request for the filter method using a soap client.

 ![REST Server, handling a request, a making a SOAP Request using a SOAP Client](./assets/restserver-soap-client-filter-method.png)

 > We can see in this screenshot how the REST server is reaching the SOAP server, by giving the SOAP Client the wsdl, it is able to validate and make the request to the desired server using ports and operators.

-Here is a sample request made using SOAP UI, a powerful software, SOAP and REST Client to play with SOAP and REST Servers
+Here is a sample request made using SOAP UI, a powerful software, SOAP and REST Client to play with SOAP and REST Servers.

 ![SOAP UI, Sample filter request](./assets/soapui-filter-request.png)

 1. The request, written in xml